amithalbreich15/Backend-Apache-Log-Analyzer/README.md

 ```

 ## Sample Output
-The program will print results like:
+The program final output is:
 ```
 Countries:
 US - 64.12%